This Southern Mountain Town Has Vineyards, Waterfalls, and Relaxation

-From local vineyards to scenic waterfalls, these attractions will have you craving a day trip to Blue Ridge.
+From beautiful local vineyards to scenic waterfalls, these attractions will have you craving a day trip to Blue Ridge.

-It has a rocking live music scene
+It has a second-to-none live music scene

 There’s no shortage of waterfall viewing opportunities in the Blue Ridge area.
 You’ll have to hike to get to many of them, but trust us, it’s worth it!
 If you’re not sure which one to start with, try Long Creek Falls, but there’s also Fall Branch and Sea Creek Falls if one just isn’t enough.